 - Buy a property you can afford now.

 You may be sure that you will be earning more in the future and exceed your current budget.
 It is wiser to purchase a property you can afford now and not in the future.
 Do not forget other expenses, for instance, schools, cars, holidays – stay within your comfort zone.
-For example, if you look for Cyprus properties for sale, you can find a wide range of prices affected by location, bedrooms, age, and other parameters.
+For example, you can find a wide range of prices affected by location, bedrooms, age, and other parameters.

 - Choose your estate agent with care.

 Find out what experience or references any prospective agent may have.
 Ask how many buyers they are currently representing.
-Do not just settle for the first agent you find, meet with several before selecting the right one for you.
+Do not just settle for the first agent you find, meet with several before buying a house and selecting the right one for you.

 - Finding your dream home can take time.